Health and wellness touch each of us differently. This is one person’s story.

 I didn’t know I had postpartum anxiety.

 Everyone’s heard about postpartum depression (PPD), but not many people have even heard of postpartum anxiety (PPA).
-According to some studies, postpartum anxiety symptoms were reported in up to 18 percent of women.
+According to some studies, postpartum anxiety symptoms were reported in up to

 Minnesota therapist Crystal Clancy, MFT says the number is probably much higher, since diagnostic and educational materials tend to place more emphasis on PPD than PPA.
 “It is definitely possible to have PPA without PPD,” Clancy tells Healthline.
 She adds that because of that reason, it often goes unaddressed.